kinzokudev/kinzokudev/README.md

 # heyo!
-i'm kinzoku and i'm an **amateur web dev** with dreams of contributing to ~~the end of society as we know it~~ uh i mean technological advances in programming and computing and stuff like that.
+i'm kinzoku and i'm an **amateur web dev** with dreams of becoming a professional

 my discord username is kinzoku48. feel free to say hi!